-Playoffs: There will be a 16-team playoff tournament following the regular season.
-The bottom two Division III teams may (but are not required to) hold a "play-in" game provided that it is complete before Tuesday, September 5, 2017.
-The first official week of the playoffs is September 10, 2017.
-Teams will be seeded for the playoffs based upon, first, the division they play in, and, second, by their standing within their division.
-Stated differently, all Division I teams will be seeded first, then Division II teams, then Division III teams.
+Playoffs: There will be two double-elimination playoff tournaments following the regular season -- one for Division III and one for Division I/II.
+The first week of the playoffs is September 9, 2018.
+Teams in the Division I/II playoffs will be seeded based upon, first, the division they play in, and second, by their standing within their division.
+Stated differently, all Division I teams will be seeded first, then Division II teams..

-Playoff seeding within divisions will be determined by (1) wins; (2) head-to-head record; (3) runs allowed; (4) coin flip.
+Playoff seeding within divisions will be determined by (1) wins; then (2) head-to-head record; then (3) runs allowed per game played; then (4) coin flip.